mjohnson518/supernova-web/docs/nova-docs/governance/foundation.md

 All core protocol code is open source under MIT license.
 The Foundation:

-- Holds trademarks for "SuperNova" and related branding
+- Holds trademarks for "Supernova" and related branding
 - Maintains defensive patents only to prevent third-party restrictions
 - Promotes open development while protecting core infrastructure